Slevinski/slevinski.github.io/series/formal-signwriting/entries/fsw-and-swu/essay.md

 The encoding choice belongs in the surrounding format, schema, protocol, profile, or technical documentation.

 This is why both FSW and SWU can represent the same `ase-Sgnw` content.

+In BCP 47 terms, `ase-Sgnw` identifies American Sign Language written with the SignWriting script.
+A corpus may store that tag at the collection level, record level, or field level depending on whether all records share the same language and script.
+It should not be used as a substitute for documenting whether the stored text is FSW, SWU, or another supported representation.

 ## How an FSW symbol key works